shivam-tiwari-21/MystoreProject/README.md

 # My Store Project

 This is an Api based MERN stack project which allows user to create, fetch, update and delete products.
-It's a simple app that uses GET, POST, PUT and DELETE method basiclaly to interact with the server and the database.
+It's a simple app that uses GET, POST, PUT and DELETE method basically to interact with the server and the database.

 ## Screenshots